10 Tips for Managing Roof Leaks Until You Can Get Professional Help

 If you notice any leaves or other small debris piling up on your roof or blocking gutters, gently sweep the debris off the roof, or reach into the gutter to dislodge the blockage.

 Make sure to tend your roof and gutters carefully, as aggressive sweeping or shaking of gutters can cause even more extensive damage.
+This is especially important as you prepare your roof for winter.

 7. Remove Fallen Tree Limbs